Jeff Baicher

-Jeff Baicher (born November 16, 1968 in Sunnyvale, California) is a retired American soccer forward whose professional career took him through multiple leagues, including the Western Soccer League, American Professional Soccer League, Continental Indoor Soccer League and Major League Soccer.
+Jeff Baicher (born November 16, 1968) is an American retired soccer forward whose professional career took him through multiple leagues, including the Western Soccer League, American Professional Soccer League, Continental Indoor Soccer League and Major League Soccer.
 He ended his playing career with the Bay Area Seals of the USL A-League.
 He earned two caps with the U.S. national team and coaches youth soccer.

 Youth

 Baicher was born and raised in California.
 He lived in Santa Clara County while growing up and entered organized soccer with the Sunnyvale United Soccer Club.
 He also attended Homestead High School where he played on the boys soccer team.
 After graduating from high school, Baicher attended Foothill College, a local two year community college near his home and went to two straight State Championships.
 In 1989, he transferred to Santa Clara University where he spent the next two seasons.
 In 1989, Baichers first year with the Broncos, the team won the NCAA championship title against Virginia after the two schools played even through four overtimes.
 1989 Baicher was named NCAA player of the year and was scouted by Manchester United and the US National Team.
 While at Santa Clara, he paired with fellow forward Paul Bravo who later teamed with Baicher at both the San Francisco Bay Blackhawks and the San Jose Clash.
 Baicher was named NCAA top 11 and was named NCAA All-America both in his Junior and Senior year.
 He ended his two years at Santa Clara fifth on the NCAA list of assists per game with 37 in 43 games.